ddubrava/angular-yandex-maps/docs/components/multiroute.md

 # Multiroute

-Component for Multi-route on the map
+Component for creating Multi-route on the map

 ## Usage